 Moisture is the other condition that is required for germination, so you’ll need to keep your seeds dry as well.
 Depending on how much moisture your marijuana seeds are exposed to, they could either germinate or even rot while in storage.

 For the best results, keep moisture levels between 5% and 9%.
 An airtight, sealed container is a great way to do this.
-You could also add something to help absorb any moisture, such as silica packets or even cooked rice.
+You could also add something to help absorb any moisture, such as silica packets or even uncooked rice.

 If you decide to use one of these methods, make sure you use something food-grade.
 Remember, this material will be sitting in storage next to your seeds.
 It’s also a good idea to use some sort of barrier, such as some cotton wool, between your moisture-absorbing packs and the marijuana seeds.
 This will leave the seeds undisturbed while the moisture problems are addressed.